gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Quiz]

-QTitle:: OX Quiz.
+QTitle>> OX Quiz.
 Are these statements correct?

 [OX]
-Q::  If you use namespaces in C#, it will load modules.
+Q>>  If you use namespaces in C#, it will load modules.
-A:: X. Namespaces don’t load module, they remove namespace part in front of the names to make code concise.
+A>> X. Namespaces don’t load module, they remove namespace part in front of the names to make code concise.
 [/OX]

 [OX]
-Q::  Main method is the starting point of every C# Program.
+Q>>  Main method is the starting point of every C# Program.
-A:: O. Without Main method, you cannot execute C# programs.
+A>> O. Without Main method, you cannot execute C# programs.
 [/OX]

 [QuizBreak /]

-QTitle:: Make a Program.
+QTitle>> Make a Program.
 Make a program that shows this result.

 [Console]
 Wake up, Link!